 If you are interested in this workshop and would like to be notified when the next one is scheduled, please contact me to let me know.

-I run an arts & tech meetup in Orlando, Florida for people interested in using code as a creative tool.
-Our meetings are free and open to the public, and often include a tutorial, walkthrough or demonstration of a creative coding tool or technique.
+I started an arts & tech meetup in Orlando, Florida for people interested in using code as a creative tool, though I’m no longer directly involved.
+The meetings are free and open to the public, and often include a tutorial, walkthrough or demonstration of a creative coding tool or technique.
 Visit Processing Orlando to find out more.

 - Strange Attractors in C++ and OpenGL